-Urban Runoff: Through stormwater NPDES permits that regulate runoff discharges from the City of South Lake Tahoe, El Dorado and Placer Counties, and the California Department of Transportation, the Regional Board will specify load allocations and track compliance with required load reduction milestones.
+Urban Runoff: Through stormwater NPDES permits that regulate runoff discharges from the City of South Lake Tahoe, El Dorado and Placer Counties, and the California Department of Transportation, the Regional Board will specify waste load allocations and track compliance with required load reduction milestones.

-The Lake Tahoe TMDL expresses load allocations for the urban upland source as percent reductions from a basin-wide baseline load.
-The baseline basin-wide pollutant loads for the TMDL reflect conditions as of water year 2003/2004 (i.e. October 1, 2003 - September 30, 2004).
-To translate basin-wide urban runoff load allocations into jurisdiction-specific load allocations for municipalities and state highway departments, the Regional Board will, in stormwater NPDES permits, require those agencies to conduct a jurisdiction-scale baseline load analysis as the first step in the implementation process.
-For each five year milestone, specific jurisdiction-specific load reduction requirements will be calculated by multiplying the urban uplands basin-wide load reduction percentage by each jurisdiction's individual baseline load.
+The Lake Tahoe TMDL expresses waste load allocations for the urban upland source as percent reductions from a basin-wide baseline load.
+The baseline basin-wide pollutant loads for the TMDL reflect conditions as of water year 2003/2004 (October 1, 2003 - September 30, 2004).
+To translate basin-wide urban runoff waste load allocations into jurisdiction-specific waste load allocations for municipalities and state highway departments, the Regional Board will require those agencies to conduct a jurisdiction-scale baseline load analysis as the first step in the implementation process.
+For each five year milestone, jurisdiction-specific waste load reduction requirements will be calculated by multiplying the urban uplands basin-wide load reduction percentage by each jurisdiction's individual baseline load.

-To ensure comparability between the basin-wide baseline load estimates and the jurisdiction-scale baseline load estimates for urban runoff, municipalities and the state highway department must use a set of standardized baseline condition values that are consistent with those used to estimate the 2003/2004 basin-wide pollutant loads.
-Specifically, baseline load estimate calculations must reflect infrastructure and typical basin-wide, land development conditions and management, and operations and maintenance practices asrepresentative of those implemented in October 2004.
+To ensure comparability between the basin-wide baseline waste load estimates and the jurisdiction-scale baseline waste load estimates for urban runoff, municipalities and the state highway department must use a set of standardized baseline condition values that are consistent with those used to estimate the 2003/2004 basin-wide pollutant loads.
+Specifically, baseline load estimate calculations must reflect infrastructure, land development conditions, and operations and maintenance practices representative of those implemented in October 2004.

-The Lake Clarity Crediting Program, which is intended to be incorporated into the NPDES permits provides The Lake Clarity Crediting Program provides a system of tools and methods to allow urban jurisdictions to link projects, programs, and operations and maintenance activities to estimated pollutant load reductions.
+The Lake Clarity Crediting Program provides a system of tools and methods to allow urban jurisdictions to link projects, programs, and operations and maintenance activities to estimated pollutant load reductions.
 In addition to providing a consistent method to track compliance with stormwater regulatory measures, the Lake Clarity Crediting Program provides specific technical guidance for calculating jurisdiction-scale baseline load estimates.